PMSQLDBA/Repo-Index/README.md

 # 📘 Repositories Index

-Welcome to the central index of DataEngieer, Onprem, Cloud Database Administration repositories.
+Welcome to the central index of DataEngineer, Onprem, Cloud Database Administration repositories.

 ************************************************************************************************************************************************
 ************************************************************************************************************************************************